kazikudratali-ship-it/Employee-salary-analysis-pandas/README.md

-# Employee-salary-analysis-pandas
+#Employee Salary Analysis Using Python Pandas
+#Project Overview

-Employee salary analysis project using Python, Pandas, and Matplotlib to explore salary trends, job roles, and compensation patterns.
+This project analyzes employee salary data using Python, Pandas, and Matplotlib.
+The objective is to explore salary distribution, compensation trends, and job role insights through data analysis and visualization techniques.